• Jim Strong

 Biography

-Dr. Strong is a medical officer in the Special Pathogens (SP) department at the Public Health Agency of Canada (PHAC) as well as a clinician-scientist in the departments of medical microbiology and infectious disease and pediatrics and child health.
+Dr. James Strong is a medical officer in the Special Pathogens department at the Public Health Agency of Canada (PHAC) and a clinician-scientist in the departments of medical microbiology, infectious disease, and pediatrics and child health.

-As the head of diagnostics and therapeutics section, he oversees the diagnostics and reference services for most of the high containment viral pathogens for Canada – performing all diagnostics for hantaviruses, poxviruses, arenaviruses, filoviruses, bunyaviruses and flaviviruses.
+As the head of the diagnostics and therapeutics section, he oversees diagnostic and reference services for high-containment viral pathogens in Canada.
+This includes diagnostics for hantaviruses, poxviruses, arenaviruses, filoviruses, bunyaviruses, and flaviviruses.

-He has also served as a member of the Global Outbreak, Alert and Response Network (GOARN) and consultant to the World Health Organization (WHO) and partnered with Médecins Sans Frontières (MSF) in diagnostic management of Ebola and Marburg virus outbreaks in equatorial Africa.
+Dr. Strong has served as a member of the Global Outbreak, Alert and Response Network (GOARN) and as a consultant to the World Health Organization (WHO).
+He has also partnered with Médecins Sans Frontières (MSF) on managing Ebola and Marburg virus outbreaks in equatorial Africa.

-As part of this research, we have setup and tested an Intensive Care Unit (ICU) within our Containment Level 4 (CL4) suite to test supportive care on animal models of high containment pathogens (e.g. Ebola virus).
+As part of this research, Dr. Strong's team has set up and tested an Intensive Care Unit (ICU) within their Containment Level 4 (CL4) suite to provide supportive care for animal models of high-containment pathogens, such as the Ebola virus.

-We have a reciprocal training partnership between Winnipeg’s Health Sciences Centre and the National Microbiology Laboratory, where physicians, nurses, respiratory therapists and pharmacists provide expertise on ICU treatment to our staff while our staff provide bedside care, specimen handling, diagnostic and decontamination expertise to the health care staff.
+They have a reciprocal training partnership between Winnipeg’s Health Sciences Centre and the National Microbiology Laboratory.
+Physicians, nurses, respiratory therapists, and pharmacists provide ICU treatment expertise to the lab staff, while the lab staff offer bedside care, specimen handling, diagnostic, and decontamination expertise to healthcare workers.
+This program enhances understanding of high-containment operations and healthcare delivery in an ICU, contributing to the development of centers of excellence for high-consequence pathogens in Canadian hospitals.

 Education